-STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size 4,500 sf Unless defined as an existing lot of record Maximum 10,000 sf Minimum front lot line Minimum lot width at front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
+STANDARD REQUIREMENT ADDITIONAL NOTES Minimum lot size 4,500 sf Unless defined as an existing lot of record Maximum 10,000 sf Average min.
+Lot or Parcel size for an individual Townhouse 1,500 sf Minimum applies to lot size post partition or subdivision Minimum front lot line Minimum lot width at front lot line 35 ft Does not apply to Townhouses or Cottage Clusters.
 Average Minimum Lot Width 50 ft Does not apply to Townhouses or Cottage Clusters.
-Average Minimum Lot Depth 90 ft Minimum Yard Dimensions or Minimum building setbacks Perimeter setbacks for Cottages on individual lots in a Cottage Cluster may be 10 ft or less on all sides.
-Front Yard Maximum 12 ft 20 ft A porch, patio, or pedestrian amenity may be six feet from the front property line Interior Side Yard 7.5 ft Townhouse common walls that are attached may have a 0 ft side setback.
-Street Side Yard 12 ft Townhouse common walls that are attached may have a 0 ft side setback.
-Rear Yard 20 ft Where the use abuts a residential district, the setback distance required in the residential district shall apply, and within the setback area a buffer of at least 10 feet of landscaping in addition to a fence is required.
+Average Minimum Lot Depth 90 ft Does not apply to Townhouses or Cottage Clusters.
+Minimum Yard Dimensions or Perimeter setbacks for Cottages on individual lots in a Minimum building setbacks Cottage Cluster may be 10 ft or less on all sides.
+Front Yard 12 ft A porch, patio, or pedestrian amenity may be six feet from the front property line Maximum 20 ft Interior Side Yard 7.5 ft Townhouse common walls that are attached may have a 0 ft side setback.
+Street Side Yard 12 ft Rear Yard 20 ft Where the use abuts a residential district, the setback distance required in the residential district shall apply, and within the setback area a buffer of at least 10 feet of landscaping in addition to a fence is required.
 Maximum Building Height 35 ft or 2 stories above grade, whichever is less Maximum Building Size 6,000 sf For all floors above grade excluding porches Maximum Floor Area Ratio 0.40 Except that the ground floor of the building shall not exceed 5,000 square feet.
 Type I and II lands shall not be counted toward lot area when determining allowable floor area ratio.
 Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a non-conforming structures permit under Chapter 66 CDC Minimum Floor Area Ratio 0.30 The minimum shall be based upon the entire property including Type I and II lands.
 Existing residences in excess of this standard may be replaced to their prior dimensions when damaged without the requirement that the homeowner obtain a non-conforming structures permit under Chapter 66 CDC